EXPLORING JAMAICA

 Spend a day on another of Jamaica’s pristine beaches and perhaps try your hand at surfing.
 Famous throughout Jamaica as the birthplace of jerk.
 Nowadays the roads surrounding Boston Bay are lined with jerk stalls.

-Image from beauscottfoto.wordpress.com
+Image from https://www.pinterest.com

 Cranbrook Flower Forest

 Located by a restored 18th-century sugar mill, Cranbrook Flower Forest is highly acclaimed for its scenic gardens, fountains and trails.
-Test your knowledge of exotic flora or just revel in a sea of color, surrounded by flourishing orchids, red euphobia and strutting peacocks.
+Test your knowledge of exotic flora or just revel in a sea of color, surrounded by flourishing orchids, red euphorbia and strutting peacocks.
 Visitors to Crankbrook can play croquet, ride donkeys, and take a zip line tour of the canopy.

 Image from http://www.hermosacove.com/